GNU ELPA - consult

 3.1.
 Use-package example

-The Consult package only provides commands and does not add any keybindings or modes.
-Therefore the package is non-intrusive but requires a little setup effort.
-In order to use the Consult commands, it is advised to add keybindings for commands which are accessed often.
+In order to use the Consult commands, it is recommended to add keybindings for commands which are accessed often.
 Rarely used commands can be invoked via M-x.
 Feel free to only bind the commands you consider useful to your workflow.
 The configuration shown here relies on the use-package macro, which is a convenient tool to manage package configurations.

 NOTE: There is the Consult wiki, where you can contribute additional configuration examples.